-The winter clouds are giving way for the bounty of spring,and Indians across the country are celebrating Holi today.
+The winter clouds are giving way for the bounty of spring, and Indians across the country are prepping up for Holi, or the festival of colours.
 Cheeks smeared in hues of pink, green, yellow and red, getting drenched in coloured water or devouring the festive special delicacies; there is a reason why Holi is one of the most loved and widely celebrated festivals of India.
 Different regions of the country have their own local take on the festival.
 In Mathura, the festivities may last more than week.
 It is known as 'lath mar Holi', where women beat men with sticks and sing songs.
 In Bengal, Holi is celebrated as Dol jatra or swing festival where idols of Krishna and Radha are worshipped, and everybody plays on swings and with colours.
 In South, people worship God Kaamdeva.
 Like all festivals in India, food plays and intrinsic role in Holi celebrations too.
 For the longest time, gujiyas and dahi bhalla have dominated the great Holi spread.
 If there is anything that comes as close in terms of popularity is the thick, creamy and ever-so-delightful Thandai.

 Here are some delicious thandai recipes you can make for your Holi party!